Kerala Congress (M)

-Kerala Congress (Mani) or KEC(M) is a state-level political party in the Indian state of Kerala, currently led by chairman Jose K. Mani.
-It was formed by K. M. Mani in 1979, after a split from the Kerala Congress.
-They are part of the LDF since October 2020.
+Kerala Congress (M) or Kerala Congress (Mani) is a state-level political party in the Indian state of Kerala, currently led by chairman Jose K. Mani.
+It was founded by K. M. Mani in 1979, after a split from the Kerala Congress.
+The party is a part of the Left Democratic Front since October 2020.

 History

 Kerala Congress (M) was formed in 1979 after a split in Kerala Congress party.
 After a series of splits and mergers, Kerala Congress faction of P. J. Joseph merged with Kerala Congress(M).
 It split again when some leaders including Francis George, Dr. K. C. Joseph, Antony Raju and P. C. Joseph resigned from KEC(M) and formed the Janadhipathya Kerala Congress in 2016.
 KEC(M) quit the UDF in 2016 citing issues with in the UDF, and rejoined it in June 2018 after reconciliation.

 Split

 A power struggle erupted in the party after the death of Kerala Congress (M) chairman K. M. Mani.
 One faction was led by his son Jose K. Mani and another was led by senior leader P. J. Joseph.
 The Election Commission intervened and it ruled in favor of Jose K Mani.
 The commission passed a verdict recognizing the faction led by Jose K. Mani as the Kerala Congress (M).
 This was challenged by P. J. Joseph in court and he was granted an interim stay order.
 The Jose faction approached the Supreme Court of India and it agreed with the Election Commission's verdict.
 UDF Convener Benny Behanan met with Jose K Mani and following the meeting, he announced that the Jose faction was expelled from UDF as a result of a dispute in Kottayam district panchayat.

 Later Kerala Congress (M) joined LDF.